-It is possible to develop bipolar disorder with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing bipolar disorder.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+You can get bipolar disorder with or without the risk factors listed below.
+But the more you have, the greater your chances of getting it.
+If you have many risk factors, ask your doctor what you can do to lower your risk.

 Fusar-Poli P, Bechdolf A, Borgwardt S. Mapping vulnerability to bipolar disorder: a systematic review and meta-analysis of neuroimaging studies.
 J Psychiatry Neurosci.
 2012;37(3):170-184.

 Management of bipolar disorder in adults.
 US Department of Veterans Affairs website.
 Available at: https://www.healthquality.va.gov/bipolar/bd_305_full.pdf.
 Published May 2010.
 Accessed September 26, 2018.